-Order effects in user research
+Order effects in design research

 How the order of questions can affect accuracy

-In user research, the type of questions you ask has a huge influence on the accuracy of the insights you gather.
+In design research, the type of questions you ask has a huge influence on the accuracy of the insights you gather.
 What many don’t realise however, is that the order of the tasks you get participants to complete, or the questions you ask them, can have a big influence on your results.
 Order effects can arise when completing one task or question influences the participant’s opinion of or response to another task or question, thus giving you unreliable and possibly misleading data.

 For example, say you wanted to ask participants the two following questions: